100 Common Plumbing Problems

 Identifying the signs of a leaking showerhead is crucial in addressing the issue promptly.

-How to Handle an Overflowing Toilet
+Overflowing Toilet

-Step 2: Clear the Blockage
+• Clear the Blockage

 A common cause of toilet overflow is a clog in the drainpipe.
 To clear the blockage, you can use a plunger or a plumbing auger.
 Start by using a plunger to create a seal around the drain opening.
 Push the plunger up and down vigorously to dislodge the clog.
 If the plunger doesn’t work, try using a plumbing auger by inserting it into the toilet’s drainpipe and rotating it to break up the blockage.

-Step 3: Clean up the Mess
+• Clean up the Mess

 Once you have resolved the overflowing issue, it’s important to clean up the mess immediately.
 Use absorbent towels or mops to soak up the water on the floor.
 Thoroughly disinfect the affected area with a suitable cleaner to prevent the growth of bacteria or mold.
 Remember to wear gloves and protective clothing while handling potentially contaminated water.